 We should remember Christ's words, 'Let nothing be wasted,' when we look in our refrigerators and garbage cans and garages.

-christ christianity stewardship waste
+christianity christ waste stewardship

 To turn the tide of materialism in the Christian community, we desperately need bold models of kingdom-centered living.
 Despite our need to do it in a way that doesn't glorify people, we must hear each other's stories about giving or else our people will not learn to give.